urbanoVIII/InformalSettlements/pages/bibliography.md

 title: Bibliography
 ---

-Bibliography
+A short bibliography following the six main topics of the research.

 ## Urbanization, Informality, and the Role of Public Space

  * Harvey, David.
 “The Right to the City.” _International Journal of Urban and Regional Research 27_, no. 4 (2003): 939-41.

+ * Davis, Mike. _Planet of Slums._ Verso (2007)

 ## Community and Social Development